oberdandev/oberdandev/README.md

 </div>

  ## About Me
-Hi, my name is Oberdan Angelim!
-I'm a journalist and a technology enthusiast, I still learning programming.
+Hi, I'm Oberdan Angelim!
+Journalist and a technology enthusiast; still learning programming.
-My focus is web so I started with Javascript, CSS, HTML and NodeJS for backend.
+My focus is web so I started with Javascript, CSS, HTML and NodeJS.
+Now I have some skills with SQL, PostgreSQL, MongoDB and Typescript.